Welcome to Salton City!

 In 1958, M. Penn Phillips Co. mapped out a community on the west shore of the Salton Sea; they called it Salton City.
 Salton City currently has 2,000+ homes and there are some 1,000 new homes under construction; the city is exploding with growth.
 Salton City is one of the last cities to develop in the valley.
 All the streets are paved and utilities are in place, just waiting for some smart investors.

 If you own land in Salton City, you should hold on to it and buy more.
 Once the 19,000 Lots are built, the cost of developing new Lots will be higher than the amount it will cost you to purchase a Lot now.
 With the high demand for housing in Southern California, affordable land is beyond reach for many Californians.
 Salton City gives the investor a chance to buy land and homes at a low price with room to grow.

 The main street of Salton City is MARINA DRIVE which does a “horse shoe” through the whole city and once passing the Highway 86, turns into the S-22.
-A brand new GAS STATION, SHOPPING-CENTER, TRUCK STOP, and CASINO have opened recently!
+The GAS STATION, SHOPPING-CENTER, TRUCK STOP, and CASINO are still open!

 Salton City Already Has…